Fruit Mocktail Recipes

 Berry Herbal Sparkler

 Frozen blueberries, raspberries, and strawberries become the ice cubes that don’t water down your drink when they melt.
 A sprig of fresh thyme for a stirrer gives this tea an added treat!
 Blueberries are rich in vitamin K, C, manganese, fiber and copper.
-Raspberries vitamin C, maganese and fiber.
-Strawberries are high in vitamin C, maganese.
-Thyme has vitamin C, maganese and iron.
+Raspberries have vitamin C, manganese and fiber.
+Strawberries are high in vitamin C, manganese.
+Thyme has vitamin C, manganese and iron.
+So this is a beautiful combination of goodness.
 Makes one serving.

 One sprig of thyme